 Rapid Prototyping Applications

 Concept modelling applications

 Rapid Prototyping processes a solid model of a designed project within a few hours to hold the design in your hand.
-Thus, it provides an opportunity to analyze the concept model and start marketing efforts before mass-production started.
+Thus, it allows one to analyze the concept model and start marketing efforts before mass production begins.

-Through Rapid Prototyping you can test the design’s functional properties.
-The prototype consisting of equal material can be checked mechanically with crash or pull tests, as well as chemically.
+Through Rapid Prototyping, you can test the design’s functional properties.
+The prototype consisting of equal material can be checked mechanically with a crash or pull tests and chemically.
 Testing before the actual mass production minimizes your company’s risk of failure.

-Rapid Prototyping generally produces supporting parts for assembly processes.
-It opens the possibility of producing individualized objects.
-Thus, we can manufacture your parts faster and more economically compared to conventional methods.
+Rapid Prototyping generally produces supporting parts for assembly processes, and it opens the possibility of producing individualized objects.
+Thus, we can manufacture your parts faster and more economically than conventional.

-Rapid Prototyping helps you to create individualized custom order productions in lower units for a reasonable price.
-This application helps your company to produce fast and without molding-investment.
+Rapid Prototyping helps you create customised custom order productions in lower units for a reasonable price.
+This application allows your company to produce fast and without moulding investment.

 Advantages of Rapid Prototyping